Vectorized/solady/docs/tokens/erc20.md

 ##### Note(s)

-- Must be overridden or the contract will not compile.
+- Must override or the contract will not compile.

 ---

 #### decimals

-Returns the decimal place of the token.
+Returns the number of decimals of the token.

 ```solidity
 function decimals() public view virtual returns (uint8)